 NOTE: If volumes and solution are identical, use a reverse pipetting technique.
 If not, pre-rinse the pipet tip before dispensing and do not expel the remainder into the plate well using the second tab stop on the pipette.
 A 12–230 kDa separation module may contain a color-coded plate-loading guide.
 Place this guide under the plate while adding reagents and samples to the well, which visually helps when sample loading.
 The plate-loading guide can be downloaded from company website, as well.

+In row E, add 15 µL of luminol:peroxide mix to each well

 In row D, to well D1, add 10 µL of streptavidin-HRP.

 In row D, to wells D2–D25, add 10 µL of designated secondary antibody.